North Buffalo Suburban Airport

-North Buffalo Suburban Airport is a privately owned, public use airport located three nautical miles (6 km) south of the central business district of Lockport, a city in Niagara County, New York, United States.
+North Buffalo Suburban Airport was a privately owned, public use airport located three nautical miles (6 km) south of the central business district of Lockport, a city in Niagara County, New York, United States.

 Facilities and aircraft

 North Buffalo Suburban Airport covers an area of 90 acre which contains one runway designated 10/28 which measures 2,830 x 50 ft (863 x 15 m).
 For the 12-month period ending June 19, 2007, the airport had 3,600 general aviation aircraft operations, an average of 9 per day.
 There are 31 aircraft based at this airport: 97% single-engine and 3% multi-engine.

 Nearby airports

 Nearby airports with instrument approach procedures include: